seanhodges/incandescent-server/README.md

 # Incandescent Server

-Serverless application for headless home automation of various devices
+Serverless application using AWS SAM for headless home automation of various devices.

 Currently supports the following vendors: